PlatformTime/platformtimebasic/README.md

   Status - Live status of the train trip.
 Applicable train trip statuses:

     On Time - Train is running on time and should depart the station with six minutes of the scheduled time.
-      (note: this is in accordance with the FRC standard for delayed trains.)
+      (note: this is in accordance with industry standards; a train is condidered On Time if it arrives at its scheduled stop within six minutes)

     Delayed (min) - Train is delayed six minutes or more.
 In some cases, a service alert may be issued detailing the reason for the delay.